-No. F&A expenses cannot be itemized for each research project because they, by definition, are costs incurred for common or joint purposes, benefit more than one activity, and are not easy to allocate directly to their benefiting activities.
-F&A costs are, therefore, aggregated with each institution totaling its costs incurred for hundreds (and at large research institutions, thousands) of individual awards that faculty and institutions annually receive.
-Total F&A costs are then divided by a subset of direct research costs to arrive at an F&A cost rate, which is then reviewed and approved by the government and applied to the same subset of direct research costs, on a project by project basis.
-This reimbursement methodology is widely accepted by the federal oversight and audit community, and it provides a much more efficient and rational approach to reimbursing universities for these costs than attempting to allocate them to individual projects or negotiating and determining an F&A rate for each individual research award.
-The sheer volume of grants, contracts, and other awards received by universities from various federal agencies, many of which are small in size, means having an established F&A rate makes the grant process more efficient.
+No. F&A expenses cannot be itemized for individual grant and other research awards and contracts because F&A costs are reimbursements of the aggregated total costs incurred for hundreds and at AAU institutions, thousands of individual awards that faculty and institutions annually receive.
+The reimbursement methodology is widely accepted by the federal oversight and audit community, and it provides a much more efficient and rational approach to reimbursing universities for these costs than negotiating and determining an F&A rate for each individual research award.
+The sheer volume of grants, contracts, and other awards received by universities from various federal agencies, many of which are small in size, means having an established F&A rate makes the grant process more efficient as opposed to negotiating a new F&A rate for every grant, award, or contract.

-9. Since foundations pay less for F&A costs reimbursements than the federal government, is the federal government subsidizing the infrastructure required to do foundation-sponsored research?
+9. Why do foundations pay less for F&A costs reimbursements than the federal government does?
+Is the federal government subsidizing the infrastructure required to do foundation-sponsored research?